elgrons/PetesBakedGoodies/README.md

 * 🍞When the user runs the application, they should receive a prompt with a welcome message along with the cost for both Bread and Pastry.

-* 🍞A user should be able to specify how many loaves of Bread and how many Pastrys they'd like, including running separate specials on pastries and bread.
+* 🍞A user should be able to specify how many loaves of Bread and how many Pastries they'd like, including running separate specials on pastries and bread.

 * 🍞The application will return the total cost of the order.